Grenade attack at Nairobi bar wounds 13

-Kenyan Police Commissioner Mathew Iteere said there was no firm evidence yet to link the attack to Somalia's al Qaeda-linked al Shabaab rebels and senior officials from the group declined to comment.
+Kenya Police Commissioner Mathew Iteere said there was no evidence yet to link the attack to Somalia's al Qaeda-linked al Shabaab and senior officials from the group declined to comment.

-Al Shabaab had threatened major reprisals if Kenyan troops did not leave the anarchic Horn of Africa nation and have launched large-scale attacks in the past in Somalia and Uganda, for which they have quickly claimed responsibility.
+Al Shabaab had threatened major reprisals if Kenyan troops did not leave and have launched large-scale attacks in the past.

+"I heard an explosion, there was darkness and I thought the electicity had gone out but when I touched my face, there was blood," Lawrence Kioko told Reuters.

 BLOOD AND BEER BOTTLES

-The bar, however, was small, run down and in an area where foreigners and well-off Kenyans rarely go drinking.

-"I heard an explosion, there was darkness and I thought the electricity had gone out but when I touched my face, there was blood," Lawrence Kioko told Reuters.

-Reuters footage showed blood and beer bottles splattered on the ground of Mwaura's bar, which is frequented by laborers attracted by its cheap beer and spirits.
+Reuters footage showed blood and beer bottles splattered on the ground of Mwaura's bar, which is frequented by labourers attracted by its cheap beer and spirits.

 Blood stained a sink and overturned seats and debris littered the floor.
 Police cordoned off the area as an officer examined damage on the walls from the force of the explosion.